dtkeppler/100-days-of-code/log.md

 ### Day 56: August 14, 2017
 #### Time: 1 hour

 **Today's Progress**: When shrinking the browser screen, the div positioning gets thrown off.
 I tried absolute positioning for the user-data div, but that caused other issues.
-I'd like to shorten text if the screen is resized; will see if jQuery has a method for that.
+I think I can use .width() to get the breakpoint, and at that point I can truncate the returned string.

 **Takeaways:**  Positioning divs dynamically is a pain!